 2016

-Blockchain was finally referred to as a single terminology rather than two different entities, growing further from how they were described in Satoshi Nakamoto's original Blockchain white paper.
+Blockchain was finally referred to as a single term rather than two different entities, moving further from how it was described in Satoshi Nakamoto's original white paper on Blockchain.

 In 2016, when Blockchain started seeing the face of mainstream popularity, the Decentralised Autonomous Organisation of Ethereum (DAO Ethereum) had its code exploited.
 This led to a difference in the principles of its stockholders, leading to a hard fork in Ethereum.
-Simultaneously a cryptocurrency exchange service known as Bitfinex got hacked, and 120,000 bitcoins were stolen in the process.
+Simultaneously a Cryptocurrency exchange service known as Bitfinex was hacked, and 120,000 bitcoins were stolen in the process.

 2017

-Japan recognised Bitcoin as a legal form of payment method in the year 2017.
-In the same year, Block.one, a private company, launched Electro-Optical System (EOS) as a native cryptocurrency.
-EOS was different as it could behave like real computers.
+Japan recognised Bitcoin as a legal form of payment method in 2017.
+In the same year, Block.
+One, a private company, launched an Electro-Optical System (EOS) as a native Cryptocurrency.
 EOS.IO has been used as a decentralised operating system and facilitates the deployment of decentralised apps via autonomous decentralised corp.

 2018

-Bitcoin turned ten years old in 2018, seeing the mark of success; however, what followed was not as celebratory for Bitcoin.
-Online platforms soon started banning cryptocurrency advertisements, with Google, Facebook and Twitter following suit.
+Bitcoin turned ten years old in 2018, marking its success; however, what followed was not as celebratory for Bitcoin.
+Online platforms soon started banning Cryptocurrency advertisements, with Google, Facebook, and Twitter following suit.
 At the end of 2018, Bitcoin’s value reached a significant low of 3157.23 GBP.

 Want to know more about cryptocurrencies?
-Join our Bitcoin and Cryptocurrency course!
+Sign up for our Bitcoin And Cryptocurrency course!

 2019

-Ethereum network exceeded a total of 1 million transactions per day in the year 2019.
-Soon Amazon announced Amazon Managed Blockchain service on its Amazon Web Services (AWS) Platform.
+The Ethereum network exceeded 1 million transactions per day in 2019.
+Soon, Amazon announced an Amazon Managed Blockchain service on its Amazon Web Services (AWS) Platform.

 2020

-Ethereum launched Beacon Chain in the year 2020 in preparation for Ethereum 2.0.
-Stablecoins also saw a rising popularity this year, as it was more stable than traditional cryptocurrencies.
+Ethereum launched Beacon Chain in 2020 in preparation for Ethereum 2.0.
+Stablecoins, which are more stable than traditional cryptocurrencies, also saw a rising popularity this year.

 2021